ChristianLovetere/flipped-runes/README.md

 Ehwaz? - teleports Isaac to the Black Market and spawns a 0 - The Fool card to let him teleport back out of it

-Dagaz? - tbd
+Dagaz? - adds a random curse and a chance to add status effects to enemies when walking into rooms for the current floor.
+The chance for a status effect increases with amount of curses

-Ansuz? - tbd
+Ansuz? - reveals all 3 secret rooms (WILL BE REWORKED)

 Perthro? - rerolls item pedestals in the room into a new item from the current room's pool, high chance to reroll into an item of same quality